Variational approach to the two-dimensional Bose polaron: Model and Variational Approach

 where $\ket{\Psi_{0}}$ denotes the non-interacting polaron state: $\ket{\Psi_{0}} = c^{\dagger}_{0}\ket{\Phi}$.
 Here, $\ket{\phi_{j}}$ denotes the eigenstates of the Hamiltonian in Eq.~\eqref{eq:Hamiltonian} truncated to the Hilbert space described by the variational ansatz in Eq.~\eqref{eq:variational wavefunction}, and $E_{j}$ denotes their corresponding eigenvalues.
 To incorporate a broadening of the spectrum due to the finite duration of the RF pulse in experiment, we convolve the spectral function with a Gaussian of Fourier width $\sigma_{\text{rf}}$:

 Inserting Eq.~\eqref{eq:transition probability} in Eq.~\eqref{eq:impurity specrtral function 1}, we obtain the broadened impurity spectral function:

 As we shall see, this spectral function allows us to capture the peaks of the attractive and repulsive polarons as well as the continuum of states across a range of coupling strengths.
-In the present work, we use a Fourier broadening $\sigma_{\text{rf}}= 0.4 n_0/m$.
+In the present work, we use a Fourier broadening $\sigma_{\text{rf}}= 0.4 n_0/m$, which is comparable to the Aarhus experiment of the 3D polaron \cite{Jorgensen2016} and gives reasonable numerical convergence in the spectral response similarly to the 3D case \cite{Field2020}.